sigridbom/NLP_exam/README.md

 The final dataset is a merge of a dataset containing Bechdel-Wallace labels movies and a dataset containing movie scripts (KseniaGur, n.d.).

-The dataset with Bechdel-Wallace labels is scraped from the website: https://bechdeltest.com/ The dataset with movie scripts is from Kaggle [KseniaGur, n.d.](https://www.kaggle.com/datasets/gufukuro/movie-scripts-corpus/data).
+The dataset with Bechdel-Wallace labels is scraped from the website: https://bechdeltest.com/ The dataset with movie scripts is from Kaggle [KseniaGur (n.d.)](https://www.kaggle.com/datasets/gufukuro/movie-scripts-corpus/data).

 The final dataset is too big to be uploaded directly to GitHub.
-You can either run the scripts and get the data yourself, or you can download the different datasets from this google drive folder: https://drive.google.com/drive/folders/1vjT8pLPALMHdgPpkmojj3YzrFzOOz-GI?usp=sharing
+You can either run the scripts and get the data yourself, or you can download the different datasets from this [Google drive folder](https://drive.google.com/drive/folders/1vjT8pLPALMHdgPpkmojj3YzrFzOOz-GI?usp=sharing)

 The datasets which can be found in the google drive folder include the final dataset with labels and scripts, the dataset with Bechdel-Wallace labels, and the different train, validation and test datasets (one set is case senstive, one is lowercase).

 To use Kaggle's API, you need to have a Kaggle user and a key, which is should be located in NLP_exam/1_data_acquisition/.kaggle/kaggle.json
 The kaggle.json file includes your username and a key, and it is downloaded automatically when created.
-Read more about it here: https://www.kaggle.com/docs/api
+Read more about it [here](https://www.kaggle.com/docs/api).

 <!--
 ### Models